An uncontroversial start to the most controversial Test series in cricket history

 The arrival of World Series cricket was greeted with apathy as barely 200 spectators were present at VFL Park outside Melbourne to watch Australia take on West Indies.
 On an uninspiring first day, Australia were bowled out for 256.
 It was a better performance than the official Australia side, who were playing in Brisbane.
 They managed just 166 against India.

-Birth of the Pakistani allrounder who is somewhat of a paradox.
-Abdul Razzaq, spent most of his career playing it safe, digging in at No. 7, and breaking partnerships with his late inswingers.
+Birth of a Pakistani allrounder who was somewhat of a paradox.
+Abdul Razzaq spent most of his career playing it safe, digging in at No. 7, and breaking partnerships with his late inswingers.
 But every now and then he exploded: he became the youngest man to take a Test hat-trick against Sri Lanka in Galle in 1999-2000, and he creamed an amazing 40-ball 75 in the first one-dayer against England in Karachi in 2000-01.
-After stints in the ICL, he returned to the official fold in 2009, and immediately made an impact by helping Pakistan to the World Twenty20 crown. in 2010, his nerveless unbeaten century gave Pakistan a thrilling one-wicket win off the penultimate ball against South Africa in Abu Dhabi.
+After stints in the ICL, he returned to the official fold in 2009, and immediately made an impact by helping Pakistan to the World T20 crown. in 2010, his nerveless unbeaten century gave Pakistan a thrilling one-wicket win off the penultimate ball against South Africa in Abu Dhabi.